ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     cp -r ~/industrial_training/exercises/7.2/template_ws/src ~/colcon_ws/src/demo
     ```

-1. Open the blank file located at `~/colcon_ws/src/demo/myworkcell_msgs/message_mappings.yaml`.
+1. Open the blank file located at the following directory:
+    ```
+    gedit ~/colcon_ws/src/demo/myworkcell_msgs/message_mappings.yaml
+    ```
     Add the message mapping parameters to the blank file.
-This will map 4 services that we plan on using in our ROS2 node (`~/colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp`).
+This will map four services that we plan on using in our ROS2 node (`~/  colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp`).
 These are necessary to call the planner in ROS1 and command the robot to execute the trajectory.
-Additionally, we will map one publisher/subscriber message called `ARMarker`.
+Additionally, we will map one publisher/subscriber message called `ARMarker`,
-The final contents of the file should be as follows:
+    but the ROS2 C++ code will not require this message.
+We will use it in the terminal in the later section called "Communicate a Publisher/subscriber topic over the bridge."
+The final contents of the YAML file should be as follows:
     ```
     -
       ros1_package_name: 'myworkcell_core'